Youth arrested in Tripura for alleged rape of seven-year-old girl

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to police sources, the incident reportedly took place on May 9 when the young girl was visiting a neighbour’s house.
+According to police sources, the incident reportedly took place on May 9 when the young girl was visiting a neighbor’s house.

 A police officer confirmed, “The girl’s mother complained on May 19 at the West Agartala women’s police station, following which we booked the accused and arrested him.”